 HYBRID APP DEVELOPMENT

 As we have already mentioned, mobile development companies are working with a combination of technologies.
-There are three most popular frameworks for hybrid app development:
+There are three most popular frameworks for hybrid application development:

 - React Native.
 Facebook has created this open-sourced technology for cross-platform compatibility.
 The simplified UIs have considerably increased performance specifically reloading.
 React Native is mostly utilized because of the short development time.
 The software engineers have access to ready-to-apply units, however, the framework might lack certain components.
 Both Facebook and the community regularly provide updates.

-While comparing native app vs hybrid app, you should definitely find all hybrid app development process pros and cons.
+While comparing native vs hybrid app, you should definitely find all hybrid application development process pros and cons.
 All mentioned above technologies characterized by the following peculiarities:

 - Single code base – This is the advantage that causes all the following benefits.
 These apps are preferred by companies and developers as they can perform on both platforms.
 There will be no need for building two separate codes for iOS and Android by reason of the code common functionality.